google/opencasebook/ambiguity.md

     1264, 10 Cal.
 Rptr.
 2d 538, 833 P.2d 545; _Parsons v.
 Bristol
     Development Co._ (1965) 62 Cal.
 2d 861, 865, 44 Cal.
 Rptr.
 767,
     402 P.2d 839.

 [^witkins]: _Morey v.
 Vannucci, supra,_ 64 Cal.
 App.
 4th 904, 912, 75 Cal.
 Rptr.
     2d 573.

-Because there is no evidence in this case of objective manifestations of the parties' intent,[^manifestdestiny] and because the term at issue is undefined in the parties' contract, the only way to construe the meaning of the term "gross receipts" is to consider the nature of the contract and the circumstances under which the parties negotiated.[^naturalcontract] In this case, both the nature of the contract and the circumstances involved the motion picture industry.
+Because there is no evidence in this case of objective manifestations of the parties' intent,[^manifestations] and because the term at issue is undefined in the parties' contract, the only way to construe the meaning of the term "gross receipts" is to consider the nature of the contract and the circumstances under which the parties negotiated.[^nature] In this case, both the nature of the contract and the circumstances involved the motion picture industry.
 The offered evidence of industry custom and usage revealed the term "gross receipts" had more than one possible meaning.
 Thus, the industry expert's statements of